 - Debating whether it’s worth the cost

-One point to consider: The results will last your entire life.
+One point to consider: While a facelift costs more than nonsurgical procedures, the results will last your entire life.
+(Learn more in this blog post.)
 You will always look younger, more refreshed, and less tired after a facelift or other cosmetic facial surgery.
 The aging process continues and tissues will eventually loosen, but even then, you will age more gracefully.

 For many patients, the reason their worries persist is because they haven’t yet had the chance to talk through them.
 If that sounds like you, it’s worth it to schedule a consultation with a board-certified plastic surgeon to discuss your concerns.
 Once you’ve established a trusting relationship and understand what you can realistically expect, there’s a pretty good chance you’ll feel much more confident about your choice.